sdondley/Dist-Zilla-for-Beginners/intro.md

 another big part of a software distribution’s job is to help users both discover and use your creation.

+## Software Distributions Help Your Users Update Your Software

 Finally, your distribution should have a way for users to update to the latest version of your software so they can take advantage of bug fixes and new features.
 All but the most trivial or extremely mature software programs need to constantly improve to stay relevant and keep users happy.
 Developers must also keep in mind that if it’s a pain for user to update the software, it will likely get abandoned.

+## The Big Picture on Software Distributions

 Now we have a clearer picture of what a software distribution is an does.
 It should contain the following six key components and features: